 Our goal is to provide you with the best possible health care in a convenient and timely fashion.
 That’s why we offer expert care in a variety of settings.

 Visit our blog, which contains information and resources to improve your health and well-being.

 You should call your primary care provider to schedule checkups and other nonurgent medical appointments.
 Remember, your primary care provider knows you and provides continuity of care for you and your family.

 If, from a medical standpoint, you feel your ailment can’t wait until tomorrow, Express Care or Urgent Care is the place to go.
 Specializing in the treatment of minor illness and injury, providers commonly diagnose and treat colds and coughs, ear infections, minor burns and cuts, rashes and other nonlife-threatening conditions.
 Think of Express Care and Urgent Care as the middle ground between your primary care provider and the Emergency Department.
 Urgent Care shouldn't be used simply for convenience — make sure your need is urgent in nature.

-If your child has a health emergency, then you should come to the Emergency Department (ED).
-An emergency is when a condition arises that you deem severe, oftentimes a life or death situation.
-Good examples are a severe allergic reaction, head trauma or a compound fracture — a bone break that protrudes through the skin.
+The name says it all.
+If it’s an emergency, then you should come to the Emergency Department.
+An emergency is when a condition arises that you deem severe, oftentimes a life-or-death situation, such as heart attack symptoms, stroke or a bone break that protrudes through the skin.